microfox-ai/microfox/.github/ISSUE_TEMPLATE/packagefox--generate-ext-docs.md

 ---
-name: 'packagefox: generate extension docs'
+name: 'packagefox: external documentation'
-about: Use this issue type when you need documentation for an external package (needs a package name like "ai", "octokit" etc..).
+about: Use this when you need documentation for an external package ( "ai", "octokit" etc..).
 title: 'packagefox: Generate docs for external package {package}'
 labels: 'documentation'
 assignees: ''